 I don’t know anyone who carries a torque wrench around in the trunk, but I do know several who carry tire irons.
-In fact, that might be because one upon a time, when car manufacturers provided full-size spares, they often included a tire iron.
+In fact, that might be because once upon a time, when car manufacturers provided full-size spares, they often included a tire iron.

 There are a couple of tools you can use to get lug nuts just as tight as a torque wrench.
-With a crossbar tire iron, choose the right size socket and tighten by hand if you have the arm strength.
+With a crossbar tire iron, choose the right size socket and tighten it by hand if you have the arm strength.
 If not, you need to stand on the right side of the tire iron to turn and tighten the lug nut clockwise.

 I should note that your tire iron doesn’t need to be a crossbar—4-way—type.
 The single-socket type will work for this method as well.
 As long as the socket fits the lug nuts.

 If you don’t have a crossbar tire iron with your teeny tiny spare tire, I suggest you keep one in your trunk or get roadside assistance.

 An annual roadside assistance membership might cost the same as a torque wrench, and while you’ll pay for the torque wrench once you’ll be charged for the membership annually.

 Let’s break the process down, step by step.

 Before I show you the actual process for doing this, I should mention that none of the steps below will work unless you have a jack.